yeatonj/odin-weather/README.md

-# odin-template
+# odin-weather
-This is a template for future projects, use as needed.
+This is a simple weather app.
+Hiding API key so this won't query, unfortunately.